Lindsey Stirling: 2013–2014: First World Tour and Shatter Me

 In August, it was revealed that Stirling would be part of two collaborations.
 The first one was revealed on August 13, and was about Stirling collaborating for a second time with the a cappella group Pentatonix for their third studio album PTX, Vol. III on the song "Papaoutai", by Stromae.
-The second collaboration was revealed nine days later, on August 22, when it was announced Stirling had been part of a song with singer Jessie J for her upcoming album Sweet Talker.
-On September 14, it was revealed Stirling would be part of a YouTube marketing campaign for a new selection of Lindt chocolate candy bars.
+The second collaboration was revealed nine days later, on August 22, when it was announced Stirling had recorded a song with singer Jessie J for J's upcoming album Sweet Talker.
+On September 14, it was announced that Stirling would join a YouTube marketing campaign for a new selection of Lindt chocolate candy bars.
 On September 29, Stirling announced she would be joining tenor Andrea Bocelli for his UK and Ireland Tour in November 2014.
-On October 4, Stirling started the European leg of her second world tour by performing in Finland, on support of her album Shatter Me.
+On October 4, Stirling started the European leg of her second world tour in Finland, in support of her album Shatter Me.
 On November 24, Stirling extended her tour to the year of 2015 by adding dates in North America and Oceania.
-That same day Stirling performed at The Today Show to promote her album by performing "Roundtable Rival".
+That same day Stirling performed on The Today Show to promote her album by performing "Roundtable Rival".
 On December 5, Stirling performed at the Video Game Awards.

-On the 2014 Year-End Billboard Charts, Stirling peaked the categories of Classical Albums with Shatter Me and the Classical Album Artist.
+On the 2014 Year-End Billboard Charts, Stirling peaked in the categories of Classical Albums with Shatter Me and Classical Album Artists.
 Her second studio album also appeared tenth in the year-end charts of independent albums and fourth in Dance/Electronic Albums.
 Stirling had the second position in the Dance/Electronic Album Artists and fifth in the charts of independent artist and Top dance/electronic artists.